 How Do I Know if I Need a Magnesium Supplement?

-Considering the fact nearly 75% of Americans are not getting the recommended amount of magnesium in a day, you should consider the possibility you’re deficient.
+Considering the fact that nearly 75% of Americans1 are not even getting the recommended daily amount of magnesium, you should consider the possibility that you are deficient.
 Causes of magnesium deficiency vary, but many people don’t get adequate amounts of this vital mineral through their diets.

 If you suffer from the following ailments, you could have a magnesium deficiency:

-While the majority of these symptoms may not be more than a day-to-day hindrance, an irregular heartbeat or arrhythmia could lead to more serious complications.
-This condition increases the chance of stroke or heart failure, so it’s important to talk to your doctor if you’re experiencing them.
+While the majority of these symptoms may not be more than a day-to-day hindrance, an irregular heartbeat or arrhythmia can be upsetting and could lead to more serious complications.
+Arrhythmia increases the chance of stroke or heart failure, so it’s important to talk to your doctor if you are experiencing symptoms.

-But first, what is magnesium exactly?
-Because this element helps to make up every cell in your body, we know it’s essential to your well-being.
-Your body is constantly working to keep the magnesium levels maintained, which can easily lead to depletion.
+Magnesium is a mineral that is an important constituent of every cell in your body, especially the mitochondria.
+We know it's essential to your well-being.
+Your body is constantly using up magnesium and if it's not replaced, you can easily become depleted.
 In fact, magnesium is used in more than three hundred biochemical reactions in your body.
-It’s vital to nerve function, muscle function, regulating the heartbeat and keeping your bones strong.
+More recent papers reference 80% of known metabolic functions and one thousand biochemical reactions2.
+Magnesium is vital to nerve transmission, muscle relaxation, regulating the heartbeat and keeping your bones strong.

-Dr. Carolyn Dean has discovered numerous ailments and conditions that may be caused by magnesium deficiency, so there’s a good chance that a lack of magnesium could be causing your health issues as well.
+Dr. Dean has discovered that 65 ailments and conditions may be caused by magnesium deficiency, so there’s a good chance that a lack of magnesium could be causing your health issues.

-This is one of the most common questions about magnesium, as magnesium deficiency is associated with high levels of stress, difficulty relaxing and more anxiety, which are all key reasons people have trouble sleeping.
+This is one of the most common questions about magnesium.
+Magnesium deficiency is associated with high levels of stress, difficulty relaxing, and anxiety, which are all key reasons people have trouble sleeping.
 In a small study, magnesium for sleep was used on 43 older adults.
-Of those that took the supplement, the majority fell asleep faster and also spent more of their time asleep.
+Of those that took the supplement, the majority fell asleep faster and also spent more time asleep.

-Another study showed that restless leg syndrome could be controlled with magnesium supplements, which is another reason some people have trouble sleeping.
-It would appear the proper amount of magnesium causes relaxation and helps people take advantage of natural sleep rhythms for better rest.
+Another study showed that restless leg syndrome, another reason some people have trouble sleeping, could be controlled with magnesium supplements.
+It would appear that the proper amount of magnesium causes relaxation and helps people take advantage of natural sleep rhythms for better rest.

 Does Magnesium Help With Muscle Cramps?